bcnmy/docs/docs/react/useSession.md

   transactions: Transaction | Transaction[];
   /** The index of the relevant session leaf.
 Defaults to zero */ correspondingIndex?: number;
+  /** The smart account address to be used for the session.
+Defaults to the connected smartAccount. */ smartAccountAddress?: Hex
 };
 ```